 The message queue system must be established before you install Magento.
 The basic sequence is

 - Connect RabbitMQ and Magento.

 You can use MySQL or RabbitMQ for message queue processing.
 For details on setting up the message queue system, see Message queues overview.
-If you are using the Bulk API with Magento Commerce, the message queue system configuration defaults to using RabbitMQ as the message broker.
+If you are using the Bulk API with Adobe Commerce, the message queue system configuration defaults to using RabbitMQ as the message broker.
 See Start message queue consumers for more information.

 Install RabbitMQ on Ubuntu

 To install RabbitMQ on Ubuntu 16 enter the following command:

 1 sudo apt install -y rabbitmq-server

 This command also installs the required Erlang packages.